r-scheele/pygeoapi-dev-mod/HOWTO/get-started-with-rego.md

 If the policy file is updated with the two new policies, as soon as the change is pushed to Github, as a new commit.
 Opal server will automatically update the policy with the new rules.

-check out [this](https://github.com/r-scheele/pygeoapi-dev-mod/blob/opal-server-configuration/HOWTO/simple-opal-setup.md) tutorial on how to update changes with new policies.
+check out [this](https://github.com/r-scheele/pygeoapi-dev-mod/blob/opal-server-configuration/HOWTO/simple-opal-setup.md) tutorial on how to update changes with new policies using OPAL.

+The example role here is set to private, which means an SSH key is required to access it.
+It could however be set to public.
+An SSH key is declared in the docker-compose